s-akinfiev/Learn2code/README.md

     Press Enter to skip or when it's ready.

 ***== Quest 4 received.
 Add the data_io_macro.h implementation to the src/data_libs folder using parametrized multiline macro definitions.
 The implementation has to work with any types of arrays.
 Modify main_executable_module.c to make it possible to configure the connection of the io module's header file using a macro (standard data_io.h or data_io_macro.h implementation).
 Add the build_with_macro target to the Makefile for building main_executable_module with data_io_macro.h, and edit the all target if necessary (for working with data_io.h).
 The compiled file should be located in the build folder at the root of the repository.
-It should be named Quest_4. ==***
+It should be named Quest_4.
+The compile result itself should not be uploaded to the repository. ==***

 ***LOADING...***